Rank 4 Premodular Categories: Rank 4 premodular categories

-However, such an equation lacks integer solutions which can be seen by reduction modulo 4.\ \\ \textbf{Case 2:} $N_{32}^{1}=0$ and $N_{33}^{1}=1$.\\ In this case the commutativity of the fusion matrices reveals that $N_{33}^{2}=N_{33}^{3}$, which we will simply call $M$ for brevity.
+\textbf{Case 2:} $N_{32}^{1}=0$ and $N_{33}^{1}=1$.\\ In this case the commutativity of the fusion matrices reveals that $N_{33}^{2}=N_{33}^{3}$, which we will simply call $M$ for brevity.
 Applying the equation \eqref{Balancing}, and dimension count, we can determine the $S$--matrix to be

+Where $\th:=\theta_{2}=\theta_{3}$ and $\th_{1}=1$, which follows from the fact that some column of the $S$--matrix must be a multiple of the first \cite{Brug1}.
+However, $\frac{\tilde{s}_{22}}{\tilde{s}_{02}}$ must satisfy the characteristic polynomial of $N_{2}$, which factors into two quadratics.
+Inserting this quotient into the factors, we find that $\th$ must satisfy either a degree 4 or degree 8 polynomial over $\mbbZ$.
+Since $\th$ is a primitive root of unity we can apply the inverse Euler phi function to bound the degree of the minimal polynomial of $\th$.
+Proceeding through all cases, we find that $M=0$ and $\mcC$ is pointed. \end{proof}